DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 tire = car.Tire()
 ```

-* Use positive logic for your variable names instead of negative logic.
+* Use positive logic for your variable names instead of negative logic:
 ```
 ### Bad:
 CODE EXAMPLE